ey92/notes/1101/1101vocab.md

 **speech act** - actions that are performed only through using language; describes use of speech emphasizing speaker’s intention or goal in producing an utterance

 **felicity conditions** - set of conditions that must hold for a speech act to be felicitous

+**performative speech act** - speech act in which verb is accomplished in performance of speech act itself

+**performative verbs** - verbs denoting purely linguistic actions; verb that is used to perform the act it names

+**direct speech act** - utterance that performs its function in a direct and literal manner

+**interrogative** - kind of sentence that expresses a question; in English, interrogative sentences have auxiliary verb preceding subject

+**imperative** - kind of sentence that expresses a command; in English, imperative sentences begin with bare verb stem and don't have explicitly named subject

+**presupposition** - an underlying assumption that a speaker believes (and that the speaker behaves as though other participants in the discourse believe) prior to making an utterance; in order for an utterance to make sense or for it to be debatable, any presuppositions must be either satisfied or accommodated
+- _existence presupposition_ - presupposition that item referred to in discourse exists
+- _presupposition triggers_ - words or phrases whose use in a sentence often indicates the presence of a presupposition

+**satisfy** (a precondition) - the participants in a discourse know and believe contents of the presupposition prior to the utterance of a sentence containing it

+**presupposition accommodation** - process by which participants in discourse decide to accept (and not question) information that is presupposed by a sentence uttered in the discourse, even though the presupposition was not satisfied prior to the utterance

+---

+## Ch.
+13 Language Change